Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 - Step 4

 Manifest parameters provide dynamic values for card attributes.
-They are replaced during manifest processing and can be used with the double-bracket syntax like:
+They are replaced during manifest processing and can be used from the

 -